akruszewski/gibl/manuscript/chapter3.md

 A couple of things to note here:

 1. `hex-string->bytes` is just a way to convert a hex string, e.g. `"0102030304" -> #"\1\2\3\3\4"`
-1. `subbytes` takes a list of bytes, a starting and an end point and returns that sublist
+1. `subbytes` takes a list of bytes, a start, and an end point and returns that sublist
 1. Thus, given a random hash we consider it to be valid if its first two (in this case, per `difficulty`) bytes match the `target`

 The actual Hashcash procedure: